hydrocam/opticalflow_riverdischarge/README.md

 ## Repository Structure
 - `notebooks/` – Jupyter notebooks for each optical flow model (FlowFormer++, MaskFlowNet, and LiteFlowNet2)
 - `model_setup/` – Setup scripts to create virtual environments and install dependencies
-- `Survey_data/` – GCP surveys for each site and cross-section bathymetry data
+- `survey_data/` – GCP surveys for each site and cross-section bathymetry data
-- `intersection/` – Notebook for finding the intersection of camera and radar measurements
+- `radar_camera_intersection/` – Notebook for finding the intersection of camera and radar measurements

-Example videos for each site can be downloaded from [Google Drive](#).
+Example videos for each site can be downloaded from [Google Drive](https://drive.google.com/drive/folders/1ggGK6mhFYr_91fxth_Dvx8Fs6ZIPzimE?usp=sharing).
 Pre-trained weights can be obtained from the official MMFlow and FlowFormer++ repositories, or the specific models we used are also available from [Google Drive](#).

 ## Requirements
 To run the notebooks and reproduce results, your system should meet the following requirements: